What to Eat for Your Age – How Nutritional Needs Change Over Your Life Span

-Nutrition isn’t a one size fits all approach.
-As we journey through life, our bodies undergo various changes, and so do our nutritional requirements.
-Understanding these changes and adapting our eating accordingly is key to maintaining optimal health and happiness.
-In this comprehensive guide, we’ll explore how nutrition evolves through different life stages, from our vibrant 30s to our golden years and beyond.
-Let’s take a look at what to eat to thrive at every age.
+As we move through life, our bodies undergo significant changes, and so do our nutritional needs.
+With age, metabolism slows, muscle mass declines, cholesterol may creep up, and insulin resistance becomes more common — alongside a range of hormonal shifts.
+Understanding these changes and adjusting our diet accordingly is key to maintaining optimal health, energy, and longevity.
+In this comprehensive guide, we’ll explore how nutrition evolves from our vibrant 30s to our golden years and beyond, uncovering the best foods to fuel each stage of life.
+Let’s dive into what to eat to truly thrive at every age.

 Your 30s